Airco DH.4: Origins

-The DH.4 was designed by Geoffrey de Havilland as a light two-seat combat aircraft, intended to perform both day bomber and aerial reconnaissance missions.
+The DH.4 was designed by Geoffrey de Havilland as a light two-seat combat aircraft, and was intended to perform both day bomber and aerial reconnaissance missions.
 The intention was for it to be powered by the newly developed 160 hp Beardmore Halford Pullinger (BHP) engine.
 The DH.4 was developed in parallel to the rival Bristol Fighter.
 During August 1916, the prototype DH.4 made its first flight, powered by a prototype 230 hp BHP engine.

 Initial flight tests revealed it to have favourable handling and performance.
 The Central Flying School (CFS) conducted early evaluation flights using the prototype, leading to it producing a favourable report on the aircraft, observing good stability in flight, light flying controls and its relatively comfortable crew positions.
-During its flights with the CFS, it was able to attain previously unheard-of time-to-altitude figures, unmatched by any of its predecessors.
+During its flights with the CFS, it was able to attain previously unheard-of time-to-altitude figures which were unmatched by any of its predecessors.
 While flying trials with the prototype had been producing promising results, it soon became clear that the BHP engine would require a major redesign prior to entering production.

 Even by the time of flying trials with the first prototype, there had been no finalised plans for quantity production of the BHP engine.
 Coincidentally, another suitable and promising aeroengine, the water-cooled Rolls-Royce Eagle in-line engine, was approaching the end of its development process.
 According to Bruce, the Eagle shared the same basic configuration as the BHP engine, which greatly aided in its adoption by de Havilland, as did the engine's endorsement by William Beardmore.
 During the summer of 1916, a second prototype, equipped with the Rolls-Royce engine, conducted its first flight.

 In response to its favourable performance, the Royal Flying Corps (RFC) decided to place an initial order for the type during late 1916.
 Separately to the RFC's interactions with the DH.4, it had received substantial interest from the Royal Navy as well.
 The Admiralty decided to order a further pair of prototypes, configured to suit the service's own requirements, for evaluation purposes; however, according to Bruce, it is unlikely that the second of these was ever constructed.
 Following trials with the first of these prototypes, orders were placed for the production of DH.4s to equip the Royal Naval Air Service.